cecortes/bootstrapLogin/app/docs/log.md

 - Code all logic with JavaScript and jQuery.
 - Use MySQL as database.

-## 01/01/2025 - 18:57pm /
+## 01/01/2025 - 18:57pm / 19:36pm - 39min

-- [] Make folder project structure.
+- [x] Make folder project structure.
-- [] Install necessary dependencies.
+- [x] Install necessary dependencies.
-- [] Create the html, css and js files.
+- [x] Create the html, css and js files.
+- [x] Move node dependencies to inside the project folder.

 ---